TheRealest/therealest.github.io/_posts/2015-04-25-git-log-options.md

 | | M   public/index.html
 ```

-The second gives a full diff for each commit:
+The second gives a full diff for each commit (also called a *patch*):

 ```console
 > git l -p